Congressional District # 06

 The health threat of greatest concern to people found during the remedial investigation was the potential to come into direct contact with contaminated soil.
 This threat has been eliminated with the cleanup and development of the site.
 Recent groundwater sampling indicates that vinyl chloride is still a contaminant of concern in the groundwater, especially toward the west-southwest.
 There are also some other volatile organic compounds (VOCs) present in the groundwater, which is being monitored on a regular basis.
 No one in the impacted area is known to be currently using the groundwater.
 The installation of new drinking water wells in the impacted area is prohibited by the Andover City Code which covers private wells.
 The contaminated plume area is entirely subject to the jurisdiction of the code.
 The City will not issue a Certificate of Occupancy allowing occupancy of a home or building unless it is connected to the available municipal water supply.

-A second RI/FS focused on the contaminated soils was completed on December 19, 1991.
+A second RI/FS, which focused on the contaminated soils (OU2), was completed in 1991.
 EPA issued a ROD on December 24, 1991, selecting excavation and biotreatment for some of the soils.
-During remedial design, the potentially responsible parties (PRPs) discovered that there was significantly less contaminated soil than had originally been suspected, prompting EPA to reconsider the original remedy decision for on-site soils (Operable Unit 02 (OU2)).
+During remedial design, the potentially responsible parties (PRPs) discovered that there was significantly less contaminated soil than had originally been suspected, prompting EPA to reconsider the remedy decision for OU2.
 In May 1994, EPA issued a ROD Amendment for OU2 which changed the remedy to thermal treatment for some of the soils and off-site disposal of the treated and non-treated soils.

 Under a Consent Decree (CD), a number of PRPs agreed to perform remedial design and remedial action (RD/RA) at the site.
 They also agreed to pay EPA's past costs as well as all future response costs, including oversight costs.
-All construction was completed, and on November 1, 1994, EPA signed a Preliminary Close Out Report (PCOR) for the site, documenting construction completion.
+All construction was completed in accordance with the site decision documents, and on November 1, 1994, EPA signed a Preliminary Close Out Report (PCOR) for the site, documenting construction completion.

 The groundwater analytical results indicated that vinyl chloride exceeded the maximum contaminant level (MCL).
 The PRP group conducted a natural attenuation study to ascertain whether or not the vinyl chloride will continue to degrade.
 Analytical results collected from seven temporary well locations and three monitoring wells provided evidence that intrinsic bioremediation of the chlorinated VOCs was occurring within the upper sand aquifer at the site.
 In addition, computer modeling suggested that the vinyl chlroride plume would not extend beyond 1,000 feet from the site.
 A well survey conducted within a one-half-mile radius of a specific downgradient well location did not identify any residential wells within this radius to the south or west.
 Coon Creek was not within the one-half-mile radius.
 Thus it was concluded that the attenuation of the vinyl chloride plume within 1,000 feet of the site did not appear to pose an immediate threat to potential human or ecological receptors.